Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Control of charge migration in Xe cation

-We also implemented the control scheme with two delayed pulses with identical Gaussians envelopes.
-We fixed the intensities and pulse durations to be $E_P = E_S = 0.273$~TW/cm$^2$ and $\gamma_P = \gamma_S = 50$~fs, respectively, phase offset $\phi = 0$, and optimized the delay, $\Delta t = -60$~fs, between the pulses such that an equal superposition of the initial states $\ket{1}$ and $\ket{3}$ will be transformed to the eigenstate $\ket{3}$ of the system.
+We also implement the control scheme with two delayed pulses with identical Gaussians envelopes.
+We fix the intensities and pulse durations to be $E_P = E_S = 0.273$~TW/cm$^2$ and $\gamma_P = \gamma_S = 50$~fs, respectively, phase offset $\phi = 0$, and optimize the delay, $\Delta t = -60$~fs, between the pulses such that an equal superposition of the initial states $\ket{1}$ and $\ket{3}$ will be transformed to the eigenstate $\ket{3}$ of the system.
 In order to obtain this optimized transition, the frequency of the pump has been slightly modified to $11.02$~eV, and the Stokes pulse has also been adjusted accordingly to keep the two-photon resonance condition valid.
-The results, shown in panels~(IIIa) and~(IIIb) of Fig.~\ref{fig:fractspectrum}, demonstrate the dynamics in the system driven by such pulses.
+The results, shown in Figs.~\ref{fig:fractspectrum}(a-iii) and~\ref{fig:fractspectrum}(b-iii), demonstrate the dynamics in the system driven by such pulses.
 As one can see, we were able to achieve nearly perfect population transfer, although in this case the intermediate state $\ket{2}$ gets transiently populated during the action of the control field.

 To speak about the feasibility of our approach and discuss possible experimental realizations of the proposed control schemes, we note two experimental studies that have shown the capability of implementing HHG with driving pulses very close to the desired situation we investigated above.
-Using a $\sim$2000~nm driving pulse it was possible to generate low XUV harmonics using a solid state target~\cite{peterka2023} and a gas system~\cite{mahieu2012}.
+Using an approximately 2000~nm driving pulse it was possible to generate low XUV harmonics using a solid state target~\cite{peterka2023} and a gas system~\cite{mahieu2012}.
 This suggests that with a powerful enough driving laser capable of generating a large enough cross section for HHG and an appropriate choice of the target system, it would be possible to obtain the laser frequencies we utilized for the control.

 The second challenge in generating HHG pulses with the desired characteristics is the selective isolation and modification of the two relevant harmonics.
 To tackle this, we propose using a time-delay compensating monochromator~(TDCM)~\cite{poletto2009,li2024,braig2022}.
 Such a device uses a pair of diffracting gratings to separate the colors in the pulse train, and it uses the multiple bursts generated in the train, to elongate the pulse envelope.
 This would in principle make it possible to separate the two harmonics required for the control scheme and time them appropriately.